ljvmiranda921/ljvmiranda921.github.io/research/index.md

 ## Advancing the Global Access Frontier

 Equitable language model development requires improving capabilities while expanding access.
-I'm motivated to pursue research that ensures that the next generation of state-of-the-art LLMs cater to the needs of communities in the Global South.
+My research aims to ensure that next-generation large language models serve the needs of communities in the Global South.
+I propose a conceptual framework [Global Access Frontier] that reframes deployment as capacity-enabling than welfare-focused.

 - [Advancing the Global Access Frontier: Language Model Deployment as a Problem of Access]()
   <br>_Preprint '26_